 The following applies to banners on pedestrian guardrails and overhead banners.

-- are only available for booking in 1 week blocks, running from Sunday to Sunday
+- are only available for booking in one week blocks, running from Sunday to Sunday

-- a minimum of 1 week, and, maximum of 4 weeks per site may be requested
+- a minimum of one week and maximum of two weeks per site may be requested

-- can be booked up to 1 year before the event date
+- can be booked up to one year before the event date

 Banners must only be attached and removed on a Sunday.
 Banners should be attached after 12 midday and removed before 12 midday.
 This ensures there's no interference with any prior, or subsequent, licensed bookings at the site.